 - Subungual hematoma: This hematoma appears under the nail.
-It is common in minor injuries, such as accidentally hitting a finger with a hammer.
+Subungual hematomas are common in minor injuries, such as accidentally hitting a finger with a hammer.

 - Scalp hematoma: A scalp hematoma typically appears as a bump on the head.
 The damage is to the external skin and muscle, so it will not affect the brain.

 - Septal hematoma: Usually the result of a broken nose, a septal hematoma